-"Wages, salaries and similar expenses" included €91 thousand in 2020 (€125 thousand in 2019) relating to the portion of estimated fair value of the equity instruments granted to employees under the "Multi-Year Share-based Variable Remuneration Plan" and the "Medium Term Share-based Variable Remuneration Plan" recognised in profit and loss in the specific year the beneficiaries provided their services to the Company with a credit to "Other equity holder contributions" (Notes 4.13, 11 and 13).
+"Wages, salaries and similar expenses" included €91 thousand in 2020, relating to the portion of estimated fair value of the equity instruments granted to employees under the "Multi-Year Share-based Variable Remuneration Plan" and the "Medium Term Share-based Variable Remuneration Plan" recognised in profit and loss in the specific year the beneficiaries provided their services to the Company with a credit to "Other equity holder contributions" (Notes 4.13, 11 and 13), (no amount in 2021).

-At 31 December 2020 wages and salaries payable to employees amounted to €580 thousand (€561 thousand at 31 December 2019), recognised under "Trade and other payables - Other payables" on the liabilities side of the balance sheet at that date.
+At 31 December 2021 wages and salaries payable to employees amounted to $\in$ 584 thousand ( $\in$ 580 thousand at 31 December 2020), recognised under "Trade and other payables - Other payables" on the liabilities side of the balance sheet at that date.

-At 31 December 2020 and 2019, advances and loans had been granted to Company employees for €56 thousand and €84 thousand, respectively, recognised under "Trade and other receivables - Other receivables" in the balance sheet.
+At 31 December 2021 and 2020, advances and loans had been granted to Company employees for €81 thousand and €56 thousand, respectively, recognised under "Trade and other receivables - Other receivables" on the assets side in the balance sheet.

-The average number of employees in 2020 and 2019 by professional category was as follows:
+The average number of employees in 2021 and 2020 by professional category was as follows:

-Average number of
+Average number of employees

-employees

-2020 2019
+2021 2020

-Middle management 7 7

-Specialist technicians 33 34

-Auxiliary / Support Staff 23 26
+Senior management Middle management Specialist technicians Auxiliary / Support Staff 1 5 33 30 69 - 7 33 23 63

-63 67

-The breakdown by gender at 31 December 2020 and 2019 by professional category was as follows:
+The breakdown by gender at 31 December 2021 and 2020 by professional category was as follows:

 Number of employees

-20 20 20 2019
+20 21 2020

 Men Women Men Women

+Senior management 1 - - -

-Middle management 6 1 6 1
+Middle management 4 1 6 1

-Specialist technicians 15 19 16 18
+Specialist technicians 12 19 15 19

-Auxiliary / Support Staff 16 11 16 7
+Auxiliary / Support Staff 21 12 16 11

-37 31 38 26
+38 32 37 31

-The company does not have any employees with a degree of disability greater than or equal to 33%.
-To this end, in 2020 and 2019, the Company made donations to job placement and job creation activities for disabled persons, in accordance with Royal Decree 364/2005, of 8 April, regulating special alternative measures to comply with the requirement that 2% of companies' employees have a disability as set out in the consolidated text of the General Law on the rights of disabled persons and their social inclusion approved by Royal Legislative Decree 1/2013, of 29 November, which states that the number of workers with a disability equal to or greater than 33% must not be lower than 2% of the total workforce.
+The Company does not have any employees with a degree of disability greater than or equal to 33%.
+To this end, in 2021 and 2020, the Company made donations to job placement and job creation activities for disabled persons, in accordance with Royal Decree 364/2005, of 8 April, regulating special alternative measures to comply with the requirement that 2% of companies' employees have a disability as set out in the consolidated text of the General Law on the rights of disabled persons and their social inclusion approved by Royal Legislative Decree 1/2013, of 29 November, which states that the number of workers with a disability equal to or greater than 33% must not be lower than 2% of the total workforce.